Kysan/BsvWallet/README.md

 ## Dev note

-If you wish to contribute or encounter any issue
+If you wish to contribute or encounter any issu :
-You can contact me on discord @Kysan#8315 or by email at pro.kysan@protonmail.com
+you can contact me on discord `@Kysan#8315` or by email at `pro.kysan@protonmail.com`